Almarch/pygotchi/README.md

 <img src="https://github.com/user-attachments/assets/c8a2d21a-9858-4273-b648-29c2455fc771" width="255px" align="right"/>

-The game is controled with 3 buttons (A, B, C) with respect to the original toy.
+The game is controlled with 3 buttons (A, B, C) with respect to the original toy.
 Click the screen to "poke" the toy.

 A menu (☰) allows administration over the game.